Reginaldo Faife

-Reginaldo Artur Faife (born 14 June 1990), known simply as Reginaldo, is a Mozambican professional footballer who plays as a forward for Kategoria e Parë club Dinamo Tirana.
+Reginaldo Artur Faife (born 14 June 1990), known simply as Reginaldo, is a Mozambican professional footballer who plays as a forward for Kategoria Superiore club Kastrioti.

 Club career

 Luftëtari Gjirokastër

 On 1 September 2016, Reginaldo joined Albanian club Luftëtari Gjirokastër by penning a one-year contract.
 During the course of 2016–17 season, Reginaldo made 32 league appearances, scoring 8 goals and providing 4 assists, and Luftëtari finished the season in a respectable 4th place.
 Following the expiration of his contract, Reginaldo left the club and become a free agent.

 Laçi

 On 1 August 2017, Reginaldo joined fellow Albanian Superliga side Laçi as a free agent.
 He missed the opening five championship matches due to injury, only returning to first-team matches in October, making his competitive debut on 16 October in the matchday 6 against Flamurtari Vlorë, scoring a penalty kick in a 1–1 draw at Kastrioti Stadium.
 Only five days later Reginaldo scored a brace in the 3–0 win over newbie Lushnja to help Laçi take 3rd place in the championship.

 He started 2018 by netting his team's only goal in the 3–1 loss to Kamza.
 Then Reginaldo scored in both legs of 2017–18 Albanian Cup quarter-finals against his former team Luftëtari Gjirokastër as Laçi progressed to semi-finals 4–0 on aggregate; he refused to celebrate the goal scored at Luftëtari's home.
 Later on 10 March, Reginaldo scored his first Albanian Superliga hat-trick in the 4–2 home win versus Flamurtari Vlorë; the feat lifted his tally to 11 goals, breaking his previous record and also reaching double-figures for the first time in career.
 He also become the first Laçi player to score a hat-trick since Mate Dragičević in March 2011.

 On 18 April, Reginaldo scored the decisive away goal in the 1–1 draw at Kukësi in the second leg of cup's semi-final to book Laçi's spot at the final once again.
 Later on 19 May, he scored inside 50 seconds in the match against Kamza to make it the fastest goal scored in Albanian Superliga for 2017–18 season; Laçi would win the match 2–1.

 He left the club on 31 May, four days later losing the Albanian Cup final to Skënderbeu Korçë, finishing the season 21 goals between league and cup, with Laçi returning to European competitions once again.
 His 18 league goals set the record for the most goals scored by an Laçi player since Altin Çuko in 1995–96 season.